Humility in marriage – can does it change a relationship?

 Nothing wrong with hope, He said, but you have to put your faith in the right place.

-My surrender included learning what the word Love meant.
+For me, humility in marriage came through surrender.
+And it included learning what the word Love meant.
 Ahh, wedding day vows.
 As newlywed wives, love means doing things my way – meeting my needs and expectations and exceeding all of them.

 It is rarely the 1 Corinthians 13 kind of love.
 But God took me back to these great verses and began to ask me to walk them out.
 Not to consult my feelings or mind.
 Simply do love.